Helmholtz-UFZ/saqc/sphinx-doc/cook_books_md/OutlierDetection.md

 ## Setting Flag und unsetting Flags

-We can now implement the common rule of thumb, that any Z-score value above 3, may indicate an outlierish data point, by:
+We can now implement the common rule of thumb, that any Z-score value above 3, may indicate an outlierish data point, by applying the `saqc.flagRange <Functions.saqc.flagRange>` with:

 ```python
 i_saqc = i_saqc.flagRange('incidents_scores', max=3).evaluate()